darioielardi/weroad-test/README.md

 TODO:

 - db w docker (compose?)
-- husky?
+- husky + lint-staged ?

 TO DOC:

-- we use a db generated id to improve DX when working with a db client
+- we use a db generated id to improve DX when working with a db client (pgcrypto instead of uuid-ossp https://www.postgresql.org/docs/12/uuid-ossp.html)
 - nuxtjs spa + static
 - auth flow (+ refresh token plans)